Guillaumecoi/MUCM/docs/guides/configuration.md

 author = "Your Name"

 [templates]
-methodology = "simple"              # Which style to use
+methodology = "developer"           # Which style to use

 [directories]
 use_case_dir = "docs/use-cases"     # Where your use cases go